maxpert/marmot/README.md

    number per node, and used for consensus protocol. (default: 0)
  - `bind` - A `host:port` combination of listen for other nodes on (default: `0.0.0.0:8610`)
  - `raft-path` - Path of directory to save consensus related logs, states, and snapshots (default: `/tmp/raft`)
- - `shards` - Number of shards over which the tables will be replicated on, marmot uses shards to distribute the ownership of replication.
-Which allows you to distribute load over multiple nodes rather than single master.
-   By default, there are 16 shards which means you should be easily able to have upto 16 master nodes.
-Beyond that you should this flag to have a bigger cluster.
+ - `shards` - Number of shards over which the database tables replication will be distributed on.
+It serves as mechanism for consistently hashing leader from Hash(<table_name> + <primary/composite_key>) for all the nodes.
+These partitions can be assigned to various nodes in cluster which allows you to distribute leadership load over multiple nodes rather than single master.
+By default, there are 16 shards which means you should be easily able to have upto 16 leader nodes.
+Beyond that you should use this flag to create a bigger cluster.
 Higher shards also mean more disk space, and memory usage per node.
-Ideally these shards should be elastic (to be implemented).
+Marmot has basic a very rough version of adding shards, via control pane, but it needs more polishing to make it idiot-proof.
  - `bootstrap` - A comma seperated list of initial bootstrap nodes `<node_id>@<ip>:<port>` (e.g.
    `2@127.0.0.1:8162,3@127.0.0.1:8163` will specify 2 bootstrap nodes for cluster).
  - `bind-pane` - A `host:port` combination for control panel address (default: `localhost:6010`).
 All the endpoints